Lunch in Santa Cruz

 Today, it’s the weekend and it’s very warm and sunny.
 And the Boardwalk is buzzing with lots of people of all ages.
 Surprisingly the beach and its volleyball courts are not that busy.
 Anyway, I walk along and enjoy the atmosphere on the Boardwalk, then head towards the Pier.
 I also remember from last time that it was so hot I was sweating just from walking along in the sun.
 Today, it’s verging on ‘hot’ but not so much that I ‘boil over’.
 It’s just about right for a stroll in the sun.

 Along the Pier, I find the seafood place nearly at the end.
 I order a large pot of shrimps but whilst they were very good, it was a bit too much food.
 I just about finished it.
 The mango smoothie probably wasn’t the best drink to go with shrimps, but I fancied it so what the hell… and it was nice.

-To San Jose
+Back In San Jose